zanettanorris/DashaMaps/README.md

 }
 ```

 You'll be writing three different classes, one for each hashing function.
-Call them `DashaMapOne,
+Call them `rocks.zipcode.DashaMapOne,
 DashaMapTwo, & DashaMapThree`.

 Build a test harness that can read in the word list and insert each word into each of the